steven-the-qa/portfolio-website/src/content/projects/project-2.md

 ## Getting Started

-First, make sure you have Node 16 installed on your computer.
-I use Node 16.15.1.
+1. Install Node 16 or higher
+2. Clone the repo

-First, make sure to [clone the repo](https://github.com/steven-the-qa/app-slinger).
-Then, within the `ios` and `android` directories, run `npm install` to install dependencies.
+3. From the `ios` and `android` directories, run `npm install` to install dependencies

 That's it!
 At this point, you should be able to run tests.